newatoms/guides/slack-guide/readme.md

 Slack enables the use of [markdown](https://github.com/newatoms/guides/tree/ready/github-guide#markdown-), which is a writing that is also used in html.
 It enables you to add accentuations to text, hide url's, use emojis.

-You can also generata a random gif about a subject by typing "/giphy [subject]".
+You can also generata a random gif about a subject by typing `/giphy [subject]`.
 Pretty cool.

 ### Talking to Howdy the Robot